IIIF/training/europeana/edm/Europeana_and_iiif.md

         <dcterms:conformsTo rdf:resource="http://iiif.io/api/image"/>
         <doap:implements rdf:resource="http://iiif.io/api/image/2/level2.json"/>

-These properties are always the same and never change.
-The only part that changes between different records in the same set will be the item identifier in the URL.
+The dcterms:conforms to propety is always the same and never changes.
+The level in doap:implements may change depending on the level of implementation, however, the only change you can anticipate between different records in the same dataset will be the item identifier in the URL.

 Finally, close off your new class.